Daeren/telegram-bot-api-c/readme.md

 * Analytics: [tgb-pl-botanio][4]

 ```
-- All methods in the Bot API are case-insensitive (method: .call)
+- All methods in the Bot API are case-insensitive (method: .call, .callJson)
 - Rewritten: callAPI
 ```